pytchlang/pytch-build/doc/source/tutorialcompiler/fromgitrepo.rst

   {{< asset-credits >}}

-which brings in the credit information from the messages of commits adding assets.
+which brings in the credit information from the ``credits.md`` file.
 A separate "Credits" chapter can also be used.

 Chapters